k-may/sketch-kit/README.md

 - **Nuancing transitions** (without having to navigate and potentially contaminate project code)
 - **Sharing** code examples with your team
 - Quick **iteration** on sketches
-- Not being bound to a _conservative and safety-first_ developer mindset, allowing developers to have a little fun and **be expressive**!
+- Not being bound to a _safety-first_ developer mindset, encourage developers to have a little fun and **be expressive**!

 **Features**:
 - [vite](https://vitejs.dev/) (HMR, development, building)